DaniilBaldin/NorthwindTraders/README.txt

 Get orders from database with pagination.
 Limit = 20 items on page.
 Page(from 1 to n) in query params.

 // method: GET - https://northwind-traders-app.herokuapp.com/order?id=(1..n)
 Get order info and products in order from database by id.
-Id in query params.
+Order Id in query params.

                 PRODUCTS